Artículo Fresh Plaza: Smart technology investment pays off for Bulmer Farms

 From a Lindenow region perspective, growers have forged a good reputation to supply to the major processors around the country; supermarkets, every major domestic market across Australia and export as well.
 Mr Bulmer says it is important that this reputation is not tarnished.

 “That reputational risk is important to Gippsland as a whole, as a growing region,” he said.
-“We want people to have the confidence that they are going to get the supply out of here whenever they need it.”
+“We want people to have the

 Over the past seven years, the company has experienced double digit growth in the pre-packed salad space year on year, but Mr Bulmer says there is major potential to further increase consumption.